TEAM BUILDING IN PHAN RANG

 Nui Chua National Park

-Unspoiled rocks, smooth white sand, deep blue-black sea water, savanna-style forests full of thorns, etc. make Nui Chua National Park truly a paradise for nature lovers.
-In addition, you can also explore the undersea world with snorkeling activities and immerse yourself in the passion for seafood with countless shellfish, snails, fish, etc. Vinh Hy Bay and the neighboring mountains are a great playground for team building activities with a series of survival-style activities from rafting on the bay, snorkeling at coral reefs, picnic lunches with local seafood local, to hiking through the national park.
+Unspoiled rocks, smooth white sand, deep blue-black sea water, savanna-style forests full of thorns, etc. make Nui Chua National Park truly a paradise for thrill-seekers, nature lovers, and photographers who want a wild discovery.
+Climbing up many peaks at the elevation of over 1,000m, the journey across different terraces is not easy to conquer, requires health and endurance to overcome many personal and natural barriers.
+Fine white sand beaches and crystal clear waters surrounded by craggy cliffs are also incomparable treasures to allure all beachgoers.
+Alternatively, you can explore the undersea world with snorkeling to get lost in the colorful coral maze or immerse yourself in the passion of fresh seafood with a variety of fresh oysters, snails, fish, etc. Vinh Hy Bay and the neighboring mountains are also a great playground for team building activities with a series of survival-style activities from rafting on the bay, snorkeling at coral reefs, BBQ picnic lunches with local seafood, to hiking in the national park.

 As a new hotspot near Phan Rang, Mui Dinh sand dunes provide a great opportunity to admire the wild beauty with endless sand dunes, multi-shaped rocky formations, and turquoise beaches.
 Or take part in the fun sport activities such as conquering sand dune on vehicles, sand boarding, kayaking, snorkeling, etc. Photo: Exotic Vietnam